Short Wedding Day Photography Package 2021-22

 Extra Hours – £120

-This includes photographic coverage of all the key moments.
-Photos edited in a mixture of colour & black and white and supplied by upload…
+Prices include natural photographic coverage of all the key moments.
+Photos edited in a mixture of colour & black and white and supplied by upload for you to easily download.

 **I consider ceremony only coverage of 1 HOUR so if you need this, please contact me to discuss**